Autumn, Thanksgiving, Football, Sweaters, Belgian Beer...and Black Friday.

 Tip: If you don't have automation like that, it's totally okay if you say something to the tune of: “I’m sorry if you’ve already answered this, but I want to ask you one more time so we can work together to create the sale that you want."

-This email should build hype, curiosity, and momentum.
-They should be engaging the readers more and more, so that they’re really excited when the sale launches.
+This email should continue to build hype, curiosity, and momentum.
+They should be engaging the readers more and more so that they’re really excited when the sale launches.

 This means you'll want to reveal some of the products included, share actual savings (numbers are better than percentages) for some of the offers, and continue to emphasize limited quantity and timing.